Infinite loop

-In computer programming, an infinite loop (or endless loop) is a sequence of instructions that, as written, will continue endlessly, unless an external intervention occurs ("pull the plug").
+In computer programming, an infinite loop (or endless loop) is a sequence of instructions that, as written, will continue endlessly, unless an external intervention occurs, such as turning off power via a switch or pulling a plug.
 It may be intentional.

+There is no general algorithm to determine whether a computer program contains an infinite loop or not; this is the halting problem.

 Overview

 This differs from "a type of computer program that runs the same instructions continuously until it is either stopped or interrupted".
 Consider the following pseudocode: